-- This year we are providing additional education to our nurse reviewers with a focus on mental health screening for all ages. - Medica will also continue to publically report clinics C&TC review scores. - Medica Behavioral Health has contracts with providers to treat young children in need of mental health services, including services specific to autism.
+- Medica has been conducting education and providing resources for the screenings. - Medica has, and will continue to place, low scoring clinics on improvement plans where a complete C&TC is not documented. - This year we are providing additional education to our nurse reviewers with a focus on mental health screening for all ages. - Medica will also continue to publically report clinics C&TC review scores. - Medica Behavioral Health has contracts with providers to treat young children in need of mental health services, including services specific to autism.